WilsonPercival/WilsonPercival/fast import scripts bug/fast_import_scripts_bug_r302s.md

 1. Create a new project.
 2. Click Import scripts in the PROJECT panel.
-3. Drag the scripts to the `Drag and drop files here` field and quickly press the `Enter` key.
+3. Drag the scripts to the `Drag and drop files here and quickly press the Enter key.` field.

 ## Observed result